nethesis/icaro/dedalo/README.md

 # Dedalo

+Network Access Controller, runs on the firewall and intercepts all guest connections, based on CoovaChilli

 ## Daemon
 - dedalo (ad-hoc instance of chilli with dedalo configuration)
 - check dedalo status: `systemctl status dedalo`